 The exact amount of calories that individuals with diabetes should consume depends on a number of factors including:

-Your dietitian can help you fine tune the ideal caloric target for you to achieve a sustainable weight loss while managing your blood glucose levels.
+Your dietitian can help you finetune the ideal caloric target for you to achieve a sustainable weight loss while managing your blood glucose levels.
+Just because a particular food is carbohydrate-free does not mean that one should eat unlimited amounts of it.

 As such, a weight reducing diet plan should ideally be planned under supervision.